malwaredetectioninthewild/example_submission/README.md

 To make a submission, email [Yigitcan Kaya](https://yigitcankaya.github.io) at **yigitcan at ucsb dot edu**.

-For your emails, use the subject line `MalwareITW Submission: <team_identifier>` and include a Google Drive download link for your image's `.tar` file in the email's body.
+Use the subject line `MalwareITW Submission: <team_identifier>` for your emails and include a Google Drive download link for your image's `.tar` file in the email's body.

 Each team can only make one submission a week.